DanielSaromo/PyDuinoBridge/README.md

 #### \[Linux\] Port opening error due to permission requirements:

-Follow [this tutorial](https://www.arduino.cc/en/guide/linux#toc6) from the Arduino official page.
+To solve this error, follow [this tutorial](https://www.arduino.cc/en/guide/linux#toc6) from the Arduino official page.
 Remember that you can log out of your Linux session with the command `gnome-session-quit`.
 This error occurs when installing the library on the **Jetson Nano** board.

 ### In Arduino: